 Pay close attention to the sod separation areas.
 It usually takes a bit longer for sod roots to cross over to give a seamless appearance.
-Wait for a few more days and water it thoroughly if root appears to be not adequately held to the ground.
+Wait for a few more days and water it thoroughly if the root appears to be not adequately held to the ground.

 Where to buy sod?

-Most brick and mortar retailers such as Home Depot, Lowes, and local landscaping companies sell sod.
-If you're getting sod installed by professionals, then many landscapers have their custom supply chain to source the sod.
+Most brick-and-mortar retailers such as Home Depot, Lowes, and local landscaping companies sell sod.
+If you’re getting sod installed by professionals, then many landscapers have their custom supply chain to source the sod.

 The important thing is to know that you’re getting high-quality, healthy sod for your lawn.
 If you’re buying it on your own, check the quality by looking at some key attributes of sod, such as soil consistency, mature grass, and root conditions.